BLOG

 - Direct communication: No intermediaries – low latency, fewer failures.

-- Future-proof SIM integration: Multi-provider setup planned.
+- Future-proof SIM integration: Multi-provider setup in planning.

 In a nutshell